cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/learning/how-workers-for-platforms-works.md

 In the above diagram:

 1. Request for `customer-a.example.com/api` will first hit the dynamic dispatch Worker (`api-prod`).
-2. The dispatcher (`env.dispatcher.get(customer-a)`) will handle routing logic to user Workers based on properties of the request.
+2. The dispatcher (`env.dispatcher.get(customer-a)`) configured in your dynamic dispatch Worker code will handle routing logic to user Workers.
 3. The subdomain (`customer-a.example.com`) of the incoming request is used to route to the user Worker with the same name (`customer-a`).

 ## ​Workers for Platforms versus Service bindings